blepping/comfyui_jankdiffusehigh/README.md

 Alpha - early implementation.
 Many rough edges but the core functionality is there.
 Mainly targetted at advanced users who can deal with some weird stuff and frequent workflow-breaking changes.

+**Known issues/caveats**

+* There will be frequent workflow-breaking changes for a while yet.
+* Progress and previews are pretty wonky (you can look at the log for some progress information).
+* Using VAE or upscale models may result in the main model getting repeatedly unloaded/reloaded.
+Try using `latent` as the `guidance_mode`.
+If you actually have enough VRAM, maybe disabling smart memory (via ComfyUI commandline parameter) would help.
+* Currently only tested on SD15 and SDXL, may not work with models like Flux.
+(Not much testing in general as of yet.)

 ## Description

 The DiffuseHigh approach is similar to an iterative upscale/run some more steps at low denoise approach with a twist: it mixes in guidance from a reference image for a number of steps at the beginning of each sampling iteration.
 The guidance is derived from the low frequency parts of the reference and also gets sharpened first to increase detail.